Lee Hughes: Notts County

 Hughes signed for League Two team Notts County on a two-year contract on 22 July 2009, on the same day that Sven-Göran Eriksson arrived at the club as director of football.
 He scored a hat-trick on his debut in a 5–0 victory over Bradford City on the opening day of the season.
 He then got his second hat-trick against Northampton Town in a 5–2 home win on 12 September.
 He claimed his third hat-trick of the campaign on 28 December during a 4–1 win over Burton Albion at the Pirelli Stadium.
-However the club endured a turbulent time, with manager Ian McParland sacked and replaced by Hans Backe, who himself resigned after Qadbak Investments proved unable to fund Backe's wages.
-New owner Ray Trew appointed Steve Cotterill as manager, and County entered April ten points behind league leaders Rochdale, though Hughes remained confident that they could reduce the deficit and win the league.
+However, the club endured a turbulent time, with manager Ian McParland sacked and replaced by Hans Backe, who himself resigned after Qadbak Investments proved unable to fund Backe's wages.
+New owner Ray Trew appointed Steve Cotterill as manager.
+County entered April ten points behind league leaders Rochdale, though Hughes remained confident they could reduce the deficit and win the league.
 On 17 April, Hughes scored two goals in a 4–1 victory over Morecambe as County won promotion to League One.
 He was named as League Two's Player of the Month in April.
 On 1 May, Hughes added another two goals in County's final home game of the season, making him the first Notts player to score 30 league goals since Tommy Lawton in the 1949–50 season.
 He finished as the division's top-scorer in 2009–10 with 30 league goals in 39 games, and was named on the PFA Team of the Year alongside teammates Kasper Schmeichel and Ben Davies.
 County won the league by a ten-point margin.
 In July 2010, Hughes signed a one-year extension to his contract that would see him at Meadow Lane until the summer of 2012.